Hana897TRX/Hana897TRX/README.md

 </br>

-### - I'm 20 years old, I love to learn the strangest stuff in the world 👻👀
+### - I'm 20 years old, I love learning the strangest stuff in the world 👻👀
 # About ME 💬 :

 ```javascript